 - Lost World of Tambun: Family-theme park

-There are so many reasons why you should visit Ipoh.
-I hope that this Ipoh travel guide has given you some inspiration for your next trip to Malaysia.
-Let me know if you have any questions in the comments below and I’ll be happy to answer them!
+I hope that this guide to the best things to do in Ipoh has given you some inspiration for your next trip.
+Let me know in the comments below if you have any questions and I’ll be happy to answer them!